 Close Answer

-Film orders are shipped within 24 hours.
+Film orders are shipped within 1 business day.

 Close Answer